Posted 14 Apr 2006

 M8: Recovery Mission

-Recover something valuable (e.g. an abandoned tank, car, horse, buried treasure, drugs cache, boyhood mementoes, food) from just in front of the enemy lines.
-This might be for personal use or to placate some senior commander.
+Recover something valuable (e.g. an abandoned tank, car, horse, buried treasure, drugs cache, boyhood mementoes, food) from just in front of the enemy lines (i.e. a feature adjacent to the enemy base line).
+This might be for personal use or to placate some senior commander. +2 VP if recover the item and receive less casualties than the enemy; +1 VP to recover the item in other circumstances.

 M9: Set up Observation Post

-Escort an observer (e.g. artillery observer or engineer) to a forward position where he can observe enemy positions.
-The observer won't know if a position is suitable until you get there.
-Once in position the observation takes 10 turns.
+Escort an FO to a forward position where he can observe enemy base line.
+Once in position the observation takes 3 hours.

 M10: Flank Security